38 Freelance Ideas You Can Start Right Now

 To succeed in this field, you’ll need a knack for research, strong writing skills, and the ability to adapt your tone to different brands and industries.
 It’s also helpful to understand SEO basics to make your content more discoverable online.

 The best part?
-You can start with just a computer and an internet connection.
+You can start with just a computer and an internet connection and do all your writing online without worrying about lacking storage and needing to delete files to make space constantly.
 Build a portfolio of sample pieces, and you’re ready to start pitching to clients or applying for gigs on freelance platforms.

 Average rate: $29 per hour